shadowtime2000/11ty-notes/src/about.md

 layout: layouts/base.liquid
 ---

-# About
+# About `11ty-notes`

-This is where I keep the about page of this website...
+`11ty-notes` is an Eleventy based static site to help you manage your notes so you don't forgot certain things like setting up a project.